 We choose to practice law together because we like and respect each other and share a deep commitment to our clients and to the firm’s underlying values.
 Daralyn, Ragesh, Mike, Mark and Dave have known each other for twenty years (more, in some cases) and wanted to start a firm together in law school.
 The firm’s founders previously practiced together at Keker and Van Nest, one of the nation’s premier litigation boutiques.
 We are passionate about what we do, and that enthusiasm translates into results.
-Clients ranging from large companies like Google, Genentech and Twitter to smaller companies like Linden Lab and Palo Alto Networks call on the firm for personalized attention and the very best representation.
+Clients ranging from large companies like Google, Genentech, LinkedIn and Twitter to smaller companies such as Fitbit, Snapchat and Eventbrite call on the firm for personalized attention and the very best representation.

 Law Is a Craft